San José, Guatemala

 The young workshop participants were able to interact in different ways with the monuments built by their ancestors: they were given extensive guided visits and star-watching sessions on top of ancient astronomical observatories; they could roam individually through the vast expanse and imagine life at a time when the city was still whole and thriving with activity; they worked in groups in a series of creative exercises that culminated with their own interpretation of the place in the form of drawings, videos, photo-stories, theater sketches and poems.
 They were also introduced to Maya mathematics and Maya epigraphy (writing).
 The week was capped by a ritual ceremony performed by a traditional priest on the island of Topoxté.

-As a result of the workshop, the participants have taken first steps to form a youth association dedicated to the protection of their heritage, promoting their culture and defending their landscape.
+As a result of the workshop, the participants took the first steps to form a youth association dedicated to the protection of their heritage, promoting their culture and defending their landscape.
 They have elected a five-member board and have given themselves a name that can be translated as “Weavers of the Future”, or in their own language Itzá: “Ixch’upaaloo ‘Ajxi’paaloo’ uchuyoo ‘ti a’ k’in Utal”.
 Their first project is to document and record the knowledge, stories, and memories of the oldest members of the community.
-Given the sense of urgency that they feel about getting on with this endeavor before it is too late, OrigiNations has provided them with a video recorder and two photo cameras and instructed them in its use (see picture).
+Given the sense of urgency that they feel about getting on with this endeavor before it is too late, OrigiNations has provided them with a video recorder and two photo cameras and instructed them in its use.